Finance Committee

 Public hearings are held in March, but the board also has the authority to meet in July and December to address other issues, such as clerical errors and hardship exemptions.

-Parks & Recreation Committee
+Parks & Recreation Commission

 Meetings are held when there are decisions to be made about new projects and planning is needed for the next season's work.